 With X-Wide Angle picture quality, you can get an accurate view of the larger screen even when you’re looking from the side.
 This is of use if you have movie nights with family and friends.
 Due to the wider viewing angle, everyone can clearly see the picture even if they’re sitting on the side of the couch.

 Of course, fine visuals are nothing without good sound technology.
-In our speaker tests, both the Sony X900F and the Sony X950G deliver great audio, but their speaker systems’ difference produces a noticeable discrepancy.
+In our speaker tests, both the Sony X900F and the Sony X950G deliver great audio just like the sound quality of Samsung QN900A series TVs, but their speaker systems’ variation produces a noticeable discrepancy.

-From that alone, it’s evident that the X950G Sony series can produce a bit more immersive and well-detailed sound.
-Plus, this TV is compatible with Dolby Atmos as well, which again, is absent in the 900F.
+From that alone, it’s evident that the Sony X950G series can produce a bit more immersive and well-detailed sound.
+Plus, this TV is compatible with Dolby Atmos as well, which again, is absent in the Sony X900F.

 In addition to that, the Sony X950G has two sound-positioning tweeters at the back of the TV set.
 This further improves the sound quality in any type of content, especially in the high-frequency dynamic range (HDR content).